Innovations for Healthy Living - Improving Minority Health and Eliminating Health Disparities (R43/R44)

 Priscilla Grant, JD

-Innovations for Healthy Living - Improving Minority Health and Eliminating Health Disparities (R43/R44 - Clinical Trial Optional) will award funding to small business concerns (SBCs) to to conduct innovative research supporting the development of a product, tool, technology, process, or service for commercialization with the aim of eliminating health disparities.
+Innovations for Healthy Living - Improving Minority Health and Eliminating Health Disparities (R43/R44 - Clinical Trial Optional) will award funding to small business concerns (SBCs) to develop an innovative product, technology, process, or service for commercialization with the aim of eliminating health disparities.

-The proposed technology should improve racial and ethnic minority health or reduce health disparities through the enhancement of:
+The proposed technology should improve racial and ethnic minority health or reduce health disparities by addressing factors listed in the NIMHD Research Framework and/or by addressing other barriers and social determinants of health, including but not limited to:

 NIH-defined health disparity population groups include: